nestjs/docs.nestjs.com/content/introduction.md

 ### Introduction

 Nest is a framework for building efficient, scalable [Node.js](https://nodejs.org/) server-side applications.
 It uses progressive JavaScript, is built with and fully supports [TypeScript](http://www.typescriptlang.org/) (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
-Nest includes a built-in fully featured Dependency Injection system, support for GraphQL, WebSockets, and microservice architectures, and seeks to leverage the most useful and popular features of the extended Node.js/JavaScript ecosystem.

 Under the hood, Nest makes use of robust HTTP Server frameworks like [Express](https://expressjs.com/) (the default) and [Fastify](https://github.com/fastify/fastify).
 Nest provides a level of abstraction above these frameworks, but can also expose their APIs directly to the developer.
 This allows for easy use of the myriad third-party modules which are available for each platform.